 Or, for a much less expensive option:

 The next big patterned item is that stunning hand-blocked tablecloth from Zsuzsanna Nyul.
 Again, trade only.
-Do a google search, and you’ll find a number of block print tablecloths (this is one of my absolute favorite Etsy sources for block print tablecloths), but whatever you find has to play nicely with your wallpaper!
-And for that reason, I really like this one from Serena & Lily.
+Do a google search, and you’ll find a number of block print tablecloths (this is one of my absolute favorite Etsy sources for block print tablecloths, and this Chairish shop has SOOOO many cool options) but whatever you find has to play nicely with your wallpaper!
+And for that reason, I really like this one from Pottery Barn.

 This Louis Mirror comes in gold and silver and is a really good price at $199.
 (Ballard is also having 25% off everything through Nov.
 13.)